awsdocs/aws-greengrass-developer-guide/doc_source/device-auth.md

 Core devices and Greengrass connected devices download a root CA certificate used for authentication with AWS IoT Core and AWS IoT Greengrass services\.
 We recommend that you use an Amazon Trust Services \(ATS\) root CA certificate, such as [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem)\.
 For more information, see [CA certificates for server authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs) in the *AWS IoT Core Developer Guide*\.

 **Note**
 Your root CA certificate type must match your endpoint\.
 Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a VeriSign root CA certificate with a legacy endpoint\.
-Only some AWS Regions support legacy endpoints\.
+Only some Amazon Web Services Regions support legacy endpoints\.
 For more information, see [Service endpoints must match the root CA certificate type](gg-core.md#certificate-endpoints)\.

 Greengrass connected devices also download the Greengrass group CA certificate\.
 This is used to validate the MQTT server certificate on the Greengrass core during mutual authentication\.
 For more information, see [Device connection workflow](gg-sec.md#gg-sec-connection)\.
 The default expiration of the MQTT server certificate is seven days\.